- Do You Need Visa to Visit Tunisia?

 You should send your requirements to the nearest Embassy in your country of residence.

-When entering Tunisian, do I need to present any documents other than my passport and visa?
+When entering Tunisia, do I need to present any documents other than my passport and visa?

 A valid visa is not a guarantee of entry to Tunisian.
 You may have to satisfy other legal requirements.